 for ULG recipients

 If you are interested in transferring any academic credit for your summer language study to Northwestern, you will need to complete the NU Study Abroad application.
-The deadline for 2016 summer programs is March 1.
-If you have questions about whether your program qualifies for Northwestern credit, please contact Alicia Stanley, Assoc.
-Director of Study Abroad (email@example.com).
+The deadline for 2018 summer programs is March 1.
+If you have questions about whether your program qualifies for Northwestern credit, please contact Jessica Fetridge, Assoc.
+Director of Study Abroad (firstname.lastname@example.org).

 If your NU Study Abroad application is approved and you confirm your intent to study abroad for academic credit, you must complete all study abroad pre-departure requirements before your grant funding can be released.
-When you have completed these requirements you will be sent a confirmation email, which you must then forward to the ULG coordinator: firstname.lastname@example.org.
+When you have completed these requirements you will be sent a confirmation email, which you must then forward to the ULG coordinator, Megan Novak Wood: UROffice@northwestern.edu

 If you do not intend to apply for academic credit for your intensive summer language study, you still need to complete the four health and safety pre-departure requirements listed on the Office of Global Safety and Security website (see below).
 You will not receive your grant money until we receive an email confirmation from the Office of Global Safety and Security confirming that you have completed all four steps.
-This email should be forwarded to the ULG coordinator: email@example.com.
+This email should be forwarded to the ULG coordinator, Megan Novak Wood: UROffice@northwestern.edu

 FOR GRANT RECIPIENTS